 Of course you can hunt for the Book and get a lot of pleasure from it but then there are the others that don't enjoy it because of the pressure.

 Most African hunting areas can produce record book trophies of certain species but it is by no means guaranteed.
 Research should indicate the regions most likely to deliver but do not expect a good hunting company to promise you success.
 Tell your hunting company beforehand exactly what you are looking for - don't pitch up and only then tell them.
-Realistically the only (almost) certain trophy inches will come from hunts offered behind a fence, where the animals have been measured (under anaesthetic) like rhino or are well-known to the owner like a single 43" buffalo, for example.
+Realistically the only (almost) certain trophy inches will come from hunts offered behind a fence, where the animals have been measured (under sedation) like rhino or are well-known to the owner like a single 43" buffalo, for example.

 Most good hunting companies when faced with an client enquiry for a 52" cape buffalo can only promise that they will try their hardest but there are absolutely no guarantees.